 Open the cold water supply and refill the tank.
-When water starts coming out of the hot water faucet we opened in step 3, your water tank is full.
-The faucet will most likely spit out air with the water initially.
+When water starts coming out of the hot water faucet you opened in step 3, your water tank is full.
+The faucet will most likely spit out air with the initial water.

 Allow the water to run until all the air has been expelled.
-You’ll know your tank is free of air if the water is flowing freely, without any spitting.
+You will know your tank is free of air when the water is flowing freely, without any spitting.

-Inspect the heater’s connections and around the new anode rod for leaks.
-If there are none, it’s time to turn on the power for an electric heater.
+Inspect the heater’s connections and the area around the new anode rod for leaks.
+If there are none, it’s time to turn on the power of your electric heater.
 Set the control valve back to its original setting on a gas heater.

 Congratulations!
 You have successfully replaced your anode rod.